Marck/rh-ex188-practice-env/Assignments/Extras.md

 The Stack consists of five services:

-* Using the "redis" image, named "redis", in network "front-end"
+* Using the "redis" image, named "redis", in network "back-end"
 * Using the "postgres:9.4" image, named "db", in network "back-end", with volume "db-data" mounted on /var/postgres.
 * The Postgres container needs to have two environment variables: POSTGRES_USER and POSTGRES_PASSWORD, both set to "postgres".
 * Using the "dockersamples/examplevotingapp_vote" image, named "vote", in networks "back-end" and in "front-end".
-* The "vote" container exposes port 5000 on public port 5000.
+* The "vote" container exposes port 80 on public port 5000.
 It depends on "redis".
 * Using the "dockersamples/examplevotingapp_result" image, named "result", in networks "back-end" and in "front-end".
-* The "vote" container exposes port 5001 on public port 5001.
+* The "result" container exposes port 80 on public port 5001.
 It depends on "db".
-* Using the "dockersamples/examplevotingapp_worker" image, named "worker", in networks "back-end" and "front-end".
+* Using the "dockersamples/examplevotingapp_worker" image, named "worker", in network "back-end".
 * The "worker" container depends on both "db" and "redis".